Table of Contents

 • 1.
 Quick-Dry Travel Towel

 A soft beach towel is one of the most essential items to pack for your beach trip.
-Easily relax and read a book while using your travel towel or use it to quickly dry yourself off.
-It doesn’t matter if you’re young, old or anywhere in between this towel is perfect for an action filled beach day or a lovely day enjoying the water.
-This one also comes with a bonus washcloth and is available in several colors.
+Use it as a seat, sweat rag, or to quickly dry yourself off.
+This towel is perfect for an action-filled beach day or a simple day enjoying the water because it dries 10x faster than cotton and weighs virtually nothing.
+It also comes with a bonus washcloth and is available in several colors.

 HERO Travel Towel - Blue